-- Investment risk: ADF Super's level of investment risk was slightly higher for the MySuper Balanced option when considered using APRA's Standard Risk Measure (SRM) basis5.
-This measure is sensitive to a high inflation environment.
-This investment option, however, has a lower proportion of growth assets compared with competitors and as such generates returns at a lower level of volatility.
-The Aggressive, Income Focused and Cash investment options' risk levels were all lower than competitors. - Fees and Costs: Fees for ADF Super investment options were broadly in-line with or lower than peers, with the exception of the ADF Super Cash option which was significantly less than competitors.
+- Investment risk: ADF Super's Aggressive, Income Focused and Cash investment options' risk levels were either in line or lower than competitors.
+The MySuper Balanced investment option was higher than median risk when considered using APRA's Standard Risk Measure (SRM) basis5.
+This measure is calculated by each superannuation fund using their own assumptions and CSC's conservative assumptions about future prospective returns and risk may result in the SRM being relatively higher.
+Currently the ADF Super MySuper Balanced investment option has a lower proportion of growth assets compared with competitors and as such generates returns at a lower level of volatility. - Fees and Costs: Fees for all ADF Super investment options other than MySuper Balanced were lower than peers.
+Fees and costs for the Cash and Aggressive investment options were significantly less than competitors.